seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 - Quadratic basis functions
 - Using L2 norm to evaluate solution accuracy

+\

+- The *Mesh* and *MeshElement* classes were modified to support higher-order elements.
+-

 = Part 3: Modelling & Simulation Results

 = Conclusion